-Physiotherapist Katy and Mr Mistry presented at the National GP Conference in Rotorua 2014 on screening for specialist referral in the cervical and lumbar spine.
+Physiotherapist Katy and Mr Mistry presented at the National GP Conference in Rotorua 2014 and 2016 on screening for specialist referral in the cervical and lumbar spine.

 Click on the PDF below for a great overview of this topic including;